WICG/local-peer-to-peer/EXPLAINER.md

 ### Windows OS API

-Wi-Fi Direct was added to the Native Wifi API starting on Windows 8, it became a stable rather than experimental API.
+Wi-Fi Direct was added to the native Wifi API starting on Windows 8, it became a stable rather than experimental API.

 ### macOS OS API